erdh98/hbc_tech_assessment/docs/methodology.md

 - I intentionally chose to focus on the Bronx and noise complaints.
     - This is the borough with the most calls and the type of complaint with the most calls.
 Because resourcing is limited, my goal was to zero in on an area/type with a particularly high issue.
     - However, in future states, it would be interesting to see how these patterns persist in other boroughs and in other complaint types.
+- Model enhancements
+    - Since noise complaint surges are relatively rare, the model could be biased towards the "normal complaint period" classification
+    - We could introduce sample weighting in a future model to prevent bias and to identify even rarer surges to narrow down when to further increase resources